 The first and most important part is the creation of a database of thin-section lung CTs.
 This database needs to include healthy cases as well as pathologic cases.
-Characteristic regions need to be marked by a radiologist to allow learning the characteristics of a disease (or visual observation) with respect to healthy tissue.
-Currently, we only have a fairly small database of 12 CT series containing a total of 326 images.
-112 regions of varying size are marked in 69 of the images by a radiologist to represent the following classes of visual observations for the classification step:
+Characteristic regions need to be marked by a radiologist to allow us learning the characteristics of a certain pathology with respect to healthy tissue.
+Currently, we only have a fairly small database of 10 series containing around 50-60 images per series.
+Several regions are marked in the images to represent the following classes of tissue for the further classification step:

-- Healthy tissue (52 sample regions);
+- Healthy tissue;

-- Emphysema (21);
+- Emphysema;

-- Micro nodules (19);
+- Micronodules;

-- Macro nodules (3);
+- Macronodules;

-- Interstitial syndrome (5);
+- Interstitial syndrome;

+- Alveolary syndrome;

-- Ground glass attenuation (1);
+- Ground glass attenuation;

-- Fibrosis (6).
+- Opacities.

-It is important to note that prototypically healthy regions have to be annotated by the radiologist as well so that a classifier can get a good idea of healthy tissue.
-Other systems in the literature often use only pathologic classes for the classification but the first step in the diagnostic process is to find out whether the tissue is abnormal or not.
-We are currently creating a larger database projected to contain at least 100-200 series of 50-60 images that will allow us a better representation of the classes.
-In Figure 1 a screenshot of our tool for image annotation can be seen.
-It generates a simple XML file containing regions of interests as a set of points (outline) and a label for each outline.
-The files are then fed into the system along with the images at the training step.
+It is important to note that prototypically healthy regions must also be annotated by the radiologist sufficiently so that a classifier can get a good idea of healthy tissue.
+Other system in the literature often use only pathologic classes for the classification but the first step in the diagnostic process is to find out whether the tissue is abnormal or not.
+We are currently creating a larger database projected to contain at least 100 series of 50-60 images that will allow us a better representation of these classes.

+In Figure 1 you can see a screenshot of our tool for image annotation.
+It generates a simple XML file containing the regions of interests as a set of points (outline) and a label for each outline.
+These files are then fed into the system along with the images at the training step.